kreismit/ECE4960/labs.md

 ## Materials Used

-* 1 Fancy RC Amphibious Stunt car with remote
+* Fancy RC Amphibious Stunt car with remote
 * 2 NiCd rechargeable batteries with USB charger
 * 2 AA batteries
+* Screwdriver
 * Ruler / measuring tape
 * Timer (app)
 * GPS (app)
-* 1 laptop running Ubuntu 18.04 VM with ROS Melodic Morenia
+* Laptop running Ubuntu 18.04 VM with ROS Melodic Morenia

 ## Procedure

 ### Physical Robot

-Charged each NiCd battery about 8-9 hours before use (or until the red light on the USB charger stopped flashing.)
+Charged each NiCd battery about 8-9 hours before first use (or until the red light on the USB charger stopped flashing.)
 Inserted NiCd battery into robot and two rechargeable AA batteries into the remote.

 Collected various measurements using the available environment, a ruler, and a timer.
-For longer measurements (like clocking speed) used a GPS app to get distance measurements.
+For clocking speed, used a GPS app to get distance measurements.

 ### Simulation